 After adding a Facebook Business Page to a Business Manager, you as the admin of the Business Page will need to accept the Business Manager request on behalf of the Page.
 To do so, visit your Business Page (outside of Business Manager), then click on Settings –> Page Roles.
 Once accepted, you’ll see your new Business Manager as Page Owner (or Agency Partner if an outside company has requested access to your Business Page).

 Moving your Ads Manager Account to Business Manager

 It’s critical to read the 3 Add Ads Account choices you are given.
-Choosing “Add an Ads Account” moves it into Business Manager.
+Choosing “Add an Ads Account” moves your existing Ads account it into Business Manager.
 This is what you’ll want to do for your own Ads account.
 But if you are trying to use your Business Manager account to manage someone else’s Ads account, you need to select “Request Access to an Ad Account”.
 You’ll see it’s noted that requesting access does not change ownership of the ads account.
-This is important because if you are assisting someone else with their Ads account, you don’t want to mistakenly take away their ownership of that account when moving it into your Business Manager.
+This is important because if you are assisting someone else with their Ads account, you don’t want to mistakenly take away their ownership of that ads account when moving it into your Business Manager to manage it.